supershaneski/react-three-terrain/README.md

 ```

+The included height maps are all in black and white but it is possible to use colored images.
-You can also customize the equation by changing the coefficients to get the desired relief height.
+Use the custom function and tinker on the value of the coefficients to get the desired relief height.

 ```javascript
 const gs = (redCoeff) * pixeldata[0]) + (greenCoeff * pixeldata[1]) + (blueCoeff * pixeldata[2])